rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    * Idera PowerShell Pro
    <br /><br />

+ISE =  "Integrated Scripting Environment" is a GUI that provides popup tab completion and other assists.

 PowerShell promises more consistency than the various commands added over time by various parties.